zackattack279/CSCI215_Lab_01/README.md

 * Frames represent HTML div tags
 * In the header frame use a paragraph HTML tag
-* In the nav frame use the unordered list and list item HTML tags *All the styles needed to create this webpage are provided in the presentation.txt file (i.e. you don’t need to add, update, or remove any styles to complete this lab project).
+* In the nav frame use the unordered list and list item HTML tags *All the styles needed to create this webpage are provided in the css/styles.css file (i.e. you don’t need to add, update, or remove any styles to complete this lab project).

 # Score __/50